What you should know about Gonorrhea

-A more surprising factoid regarding the infection is the location where the infection was aquired.
+A more surprising factoid regarding the infection is the location where the infection was acquired.
 Usually, the infection is acquired from underdeveloped countries outside the UK.
 However, in these two cases, the infection was acquired from within the United Kingdom itself.

 Public Health England spokesman Dr. Nick Phin has stated “It really brings home the message that these organisms will spread globally and you can get them in the UK,”

-Although the two women eventually responded to therapy, they failed to respond to first-line therapy recommended for Gonorrhea.
+Although the two women eventually responded to therapy, they failed to respond to the first-line therapy recommended for Gonorrhea.
 In addition to this, Gonorrhea can also infect newborn babies resulting in inflamed eyes.
 In severe cases, the infection can progress to result in Pelvic Inflammatory Disease and eventually infertility.